 How to Get a Handicap Parking Permit/Placard

-There are several steps to obtaining an accessible parking permit or placard, and the process generally takes some time.
+There are several steps to obtaining an accessible parking permit or parking placard, and the process generally takes some time.
 If a disability is easily discernible or visible, the requirement of a physician’s certification may be waived in some states.
 The steps to getting an accessibility parking permit generally include: